-- Received "Recognition of Achievement with Honors" in the study of international and foreign law from the Parker School of Foreign and Comparative Law of Columbia University School of Law.
+- Parker School of Foreign and Comparative Law at Columbia University School of Law

-Business Litigations and Arbitrations, Class Action Defense, and Appeals
+Commercial Litigations and Arbitrations, Class Action Defense, Appeals, and Reinsurance

-- An order of the U.S. Supreme Court, vacating and remanding a decision of a federal Court of Appeals, which had held that a class action waiver in the promissory note's arbitration clause was unenforceable.
+- An order of the U.S. Supreme Court, vacating and remanding a decision of a federal Court of Appeals and instructing that the class action waiver in the student loan's arbitration provisions was enforceable.

-- Decisions transferring venue of purported class actions against the loan servicer.
+- Decisions transferring the venue of purported class actions.

-- Decisions denying class certification and interlocutory appeal under Rule 23(f).
+- Decisions denying class certification and interlocutory appeal under Rule 23(f), Fed.
+R. Civ.
+Pr.